Using GPS in the year 1565

 We didn’t have GPS until a few decades ago (it took some relativity theory, satellites and microelectronics).
 But we have had fantastic maps for thousands of years.
 So how about combining both, and doing some GPS positioning on very old maps?

 It’s possible, and I love how it’s done.
-There’s an wonderful web app by Bert Spaan that’s named Allmaps Here: https://here.allmaps.org
+There’s a wonderful web app by Bert Spaan that’s called Allmaps Here: https://here.allmaps.org

 Allmaps Here uses old ‘georeferenced’ maps, and it shows your current location on those old maps.